Selected Passages from Hungarian-Ottoman Wars

 We can find the remains of a Renaissance castle in the northern part of the village.
 We don’t know for sure but the Renaissance castle that stood in the northern part of the village was ruined at the end of the 17th century.
 There had not been archeological excavations before 2003.

 There is another Gothic-Renaissance castle inside Hollólomnic which is still visible, though.
 It was built around the end of the 15th century and it was inhabited until the 17th century when its owners built a more comfortable mansion in the village.
-Since then the castle stays abandoned.
+Since then the castle has been abandoned.
 It is thought to have been similar to the Renaissance castle of Betlenfalva which was not very far.
 Here you can read about Betlenfalva on my page:

 https://www.hungarianottomanwars.com/kingdom-of-hungary/betlenfalva/